alphagov/govuk-developer-docs/source/manual/assets.html.md

 type: learn
 layout: manual_layout
 parent: "/manual.html"
-related_applications: [asset-manager]
+related_applications: [asset-manager, static]
 ---

-There are two types of asset files.
+There are three types of asset files.

 **Static assets** are stylesheets (CSS), JavaScript (JS) and image files which make GOV.UK look the way it does.